docker/docs/content/run-cloud/_index.md

    - Enter `cloudengine` as the name
    - Choose an organization to associate the cloud engine with
    - Select the engine size and architecture

+   Note that the **Switch Docker Context to use remote engine** is selected by default.
+The automatically switches you to your new cloud engine once it has been created.
 4. Select **Create**.

-Docker automatically switches you to your new cloud engine.
-To verify, check the context switcher in the top-left corner of the Docker Dashboard; it should display `cloudengine`.
+To verify creation, check the context switcher in the top-left corner of the Docker Dashboard; it should display `cloudengine`.
 You’re now ready to use it.

 {{< /tab >}}
 {{< tab name="CLI">}}